kaapana/kaapana/docs/source/development_guide.rst

 ::

-   helm delete hello-world-chart-0.1.0
+   helm delete hello-world-chart

 In case you want to push the helm chart to a registry you first need to do the following steps:

-* Install two plugins on the server:
+* Install two plugins on the server (if you are on CentOS you might need to install git first with ``sudo yum install git``):

 ::